samsonyuwono/CRM-Rails-App/NOTES.md

 A lead form could have a select box that assigns a lead to the user who's managing the company's account

-8/24 EOD
+8/25 EOD
-- Make sure Add forms for lead are working- Controller/Views?

 - Make sure lead controllers are working

-- Add nested lead create to company form
+  - get edit lead to work

-- Get form to add company to work and link lead to company- Drop down to add lead
+- Get nested lead form to work

+- Add reasonable validations

+- Add validation errors

 Stretch
-- create nested forms and method
 - create scope method